Our Team Of Wonderful People

 Barry MacKinnon AM

-Barry MacKinnon has been actively working on behalf of Deaf and Hearing Impaired people for over 30 years.
+Barry has recently retired as President of the Deafness Council and was previously working on behalf of Deaf and Hearing Impaired people for over 30 years.
 Barry and his wife Pam are parents of a son, Michael , who was born with a profound hearing loss.
 Barry has been President of the Deafness Council for many years and was previously a Board member and Chairman of the Speech and Hearing Centre as well as the Chair of the Disability Services Commission.

 Dr John Byrne AM